dscripka/openWakeWord/README.md

 pip install openwakeword[full]
 ```

-For testing, use the included [example script](examples/detect_from_microphone.py) to try streaming detection from a local microphone.
+For quick local testing, use the included [example script](examples/detect_from_microphone.py) to try streaming detection from a local microphone.

 Or, try the default included models right in your browser at the [HuggingFace Spaces demo]()!